Updated 2026-03-30

 Key Differences: T. Rowe Price vs ADP

-When comparing T. Rowe Price and ADP, consider their core strengths: T. Rowe Price excels with excellent actively managed fund performance, while ADP stands out for seamless payroll integration.
-Both providers offer comprehensive investment options including target-date funds, index funds, and managed accounts.
+When comparing T. Rowe Price and ADP, consider their core strengths: T. Rowe Price excels with excellent actively managed fund performance, while ADP stands out for direct payroll integration.
+Both providers offer a wide range of investment options including target-date funds, index funds, and managed accounts.
 T. Rowe Price's customer service rating is 4.4/5 compared to ADP's 4.0/5.
 For mobile experience, T. Rowe Price scores 4.2/5 while ADP scores 3.7/5.

 Which Provider is Right for You?